reeawnc/cloudflare/apps/tool-calling-stream/README.md

-# Tool-Calling-Stream Worker
+# Tool Calling Stream

-Welcome to **tool-calling-stream**, a Cloudflare Worker project designed to demonstrate conversational AI interactions with tool usage, all in a streaming fashion.
-In other words, this Worker makes it possible to ask a question and have an AI model respond in real time, calling external “tools” (like a weather service) as needed.
+Tool Calling Stream is a project designed to provide a streaming interface for AI models, allowing for dynamic tool usage and interaction.
+It leverages the Hono framework to create a server that can handle AI model requests and stream responses back to the client.

 ## Table of Contents
 1. [Overview](#overview)